wrmadsen/dev-public-opinion/README.md

 2. Tweets which mention a leader and give coordinates with the smallest-possible circle of a country

 #### Which countries?
-Tentative group: Nigeria, Iraq, Phillippines, Egypt, Tunis, Russia, Turkey, Malaysia, Zimbabwe, Afghanistan, Mozambique Looking at differences in English-speaking proportion, number of Twitter users, electoral corruption and other characteristics, we can discuss the consequences of the accuracy of the Twitter public opinion by country.
+Group: Nigeria, Zimbabwe, Afghanistan, Mozambique, and Georgia.
+Differences in English-speaking proportion, number of Twitter users, electoral corruption and other characteristics can affect the accuracy of Twitter-based public opinion predictions.

 #### Rotating proxies: Robin Hood method:
 It may be necessary to automatically change IP proxies during the collection.
 A VPN seems to work fine.
 Otherwise, a proxy service may be required.